 If you fail to catch the last trip, take a van bound for Marvel.
 From Marvel, ride another van.
 Travel time is around 2 hours from GenSan.

-From Cotabato City to Lake Sebu:
+From Cotabato City to Lake Sebu

 From Cotabato City, take a van heading to Isulan Terminal.
 Then, take another van bound for Surallah.
 From Surallah, ride a van again to Lake Sebu.

-Fascinating things to do in Lake Sebu
+Things to Do in Lake Sebu

 There are so many things to do in this town!
 You might ever think that staying here in one day wouldn’t be enough for you.
 Here are some of the things that you can do on “The Land of the Dreamweavers.”